YawLighthouse/UMG-Slate-Compendium/README.md

 <a name="input-flow-of-unreal-engine"></a>
 ### 10.1 Input Flow of Unreal Engine

-The general flow of input from the lowest level to the highest level is listed in order below in the order that an input is routed for each user
+This is a high level overview flow of input from the lowest level to the highest level is listed in order below in the order that an input is routed for each user
-(each stage calls to the next stage of the input flow):
+(each stage calls to the next stage of the input flow of Unreal Engine):
 1. **Engine Heartbeat Tick**`FEngineLoop`: Unreal Engine’s heartbeat tick that notifies the platform SDKs to tick/update every frame.
-2. **Platform’s API**`GenericApplication` & `FGenericApplicationMessageHandler`: SDK for Windows/Mac/Xbox/Playstation/etc which creates the Slate Application on initialization and sends inputs to it every frame per user.
+2. **Platform’s API**`GenericApplication` & `FGenericApplicationMessageHandler`: SDK for Windows/Mac/Xbox/Playstation/etc which creates the Slate Application on engine initialization and sends inputs to it every frame per user.
 3. **Slate Application**`FSlateApplication`: Handles routing that input between Input Processors, Slate UI and the game engine for game code to receive that input.
 4. **Input Processors** *optional*`IInputProcessor`: These are C++ objects that can be dynamically added/removed from a list of Input Pre Processors within the Slate Application and receive input before anything else does and controls whether input is consumed or continues to be routed down.
 It’s recommended you make one for your project because it gives you full control of your inputs before anything else in the engine gets them, there’s even an Epic made example in the engine called **AnalogCursor**!